-The objectives defined were
+The objectives defined are:

-- > To assess the influence of pre-weaning melatonin status on adult carbohydrate and lipid metabolism - > To evaluate the influence of pre-weaning melatonin status on serum titers of pancreatic hormones - > To study the influence of pre-weaning melatonin status on invitro tissue uptake/release of glucose in response to different secretogogues. - > To evaluate the influence of pre-weaning melatonin status on aspects of alloxan induced diabetes in pubertal and adult animals.
+- To assess the influence of pre-weaning blockage of melatonin action on adult carbohydrate and lipid metabolism - To evaluate the influence of pre-weaning blockage of melatonin action on serum titers of insulin - To study the influence of pre-weaning blockage of melatonin action on in vitro tissue uptake of glucose and C glucose oxidation in response to different secretogogues. - To evaluate the influence of pre-weaning blockage of melatonin action on aspects of alloxan induced diabetes in pubertal and adult animals.